The-Dawwctor/shrdlurn/README.md

 By default, the client tries to connect to the servers specified in "constants/strings.js".
 But, if you wish the client to connect to a different instance of SEMPRE or the community server, you can set environment variables to override the URLs they try to connect.
 The following environmental variables will tell the client which server to connect to:

 - `REACT_APP_SEMPRE_SERVER` specifies the URL of the running SEMPRE instance.
-- `REACT_APP_COMMUNITY_SERVER` specifies the URL of the (optionally) running community server to support logging and community features.

 You can either specify these in a `.env` file or in the CLI command like so, `REACT_APP_SEMPRE_SERVER=localhost:8410 yarn start`